 Even when we were going through the process of using ScreenSteps, internally, people were like, 'wait a second--did you know you can use SharePoint for that?'

 I had to give everybody a demo of what ScreenSteps could do, and the biggest thing was the search function.
 I would always lead with that.
 I'd ask co-workers, 'What are you looking for?' and type it in.
 When the answer popped up, they would say, 'Ah, now I get it.'

 I also love the hierarchy of ScreenSteps - once you get inside of a manual and you can expand each chapter, people love that.
 It’s a great feature.

+Employees are using the knowledge managed in ScreenSteps to do better work.
 Derek continues to grow the knowledge base and build training materials for employees.
 His organization skills, keen eye for detail, and his ability to work with others is what makes him successful.
 ScreenSteps just makes it easier for him to do it in less time and with less confusion.